nutankumari211/hospital_api.github.io/README.md

 After the checkup, create a Report
 Patient Report will have the following fields
 Created by doctor
-Status (patient status like:- fever , malaria etc):
+Status (patient status like:- fever , malaria etc)

-The Routes here used in project
+#The Routes here used in project

-/doctors/register → with username and password
+1./doctors/register → with username and password
-/doctors/login → returns the JWT to be used /patients/register
+2./doctors/login → returns the JWT to be used 3./patients/register
-/patients/:id/create-report
+4./patients/:id/create-report
-/patients/:id/all_reports → List all the reports of a patient oldest to latest /reports/:status → List all the reports of all the patients filtered by a specific status Tech stack
+5./patients/:id/all_reports → List all the reports of a patient oldest to latest 6./reports/:status → List all the reports of all the patients filtered by a specific status

+#Tech stack
 Node.js , Express , Mongo-DB , passport-JWT

-How to setup the project on local system
+#How to setup the project on local system
 Clone this project
 Start by installing npm if you don't have it already.
-Navigate to Project Directory by : Using cd Hospital-API
+Navigate to Project Directory by : Using cd HospitalAPI

 After reaching to the this preoject directory yo have to run this following command :